Tips for Cold Snaps

 Winter weather can burst your pipes and ruin your home.
-Follow these tips to keep the heat in - and the plumber out!
+Follow these tips on avoiding burst or frozen pipes to keep the heat in - and the plumber out!

 Prevention is better than cure.
 Find your stopcock now, rather than look for it when there is water pouring everywhere!
 It’s probably in the kitchen near the sink.
 Check that it is working properly, and if not, report it.